Lavaux, the Alps and the Viticulture

 Since then, generations of traditional winegrowers have shaped the unique landscape that stretches from Lausanne to Vevey.

-The Fête des Vignerons celebrates and commemorates this cultural history of Lavaux once in a generation.
+The Fête des Vignerons celebrates and commemorates the cultural history of Lavaux once every generation.

-Today, this cultural landscape still shrives, encompassing not only fourteen beautiful villages and small towns and the largest vineyards of Switzerland but also the carefully maintained landscape and buildings on the shores of the lake and with a magnificent view of the Alps.
+Today, this cultural landscape still thrives, encompassing not only fourteen beautiful villages and small towns, as well as the most extensive vineyards of Switzerland, but also the carefully maintained landscape and buildings on the shores of the lake, offering a magnificent view of the Alps.

 (Further information and source: www.lavaux-unesco.ch)